Aaron Liebermann

-Aaron Samuel Liebermann (אַהֲרֹן שְׁמוּאֵל לִיבֶּרְמַן, Aharon Shmu'el Liberman; 20 May 1845 – 18 November 1880), also known by his pen names Bar Drora and Daniel Ish Ḥamudot and later as Arthur Freeman, was a socialist author, Hebrew translator, and political essayist.
+Aaron Samuel Liebermann (אַהֲרֹן שְׁמוּאֵל לִיבֶּרְמַן, Aharon Shmu'el Liberman; 20 May 1845 – 18 November 1880), also known by his pen names Bar Drora, Daniel Ish Ḥamudot, and later as Arthur Freeman, was a socialist author, Hebrew translator, and political essayist.
 A pioneer of Jewish socialism and the Jewish labour movement, he was described by Rudolf Rocker and Ber Borochov as the "father of Jewish socialism".

 Biography

 Early life

 Aaron Samuel Liebermann was born in Luna, a shtetl in the province of Grodno, Russia.
 His father, Eliezer Dov Liebermann, was a maskilic author and scholar.
 His family moved to Bialystok and from there to Suvalk, where Liebermann received his early education.

 In 1866, he married Raḥel Trotsky, with whom he had three daughters and a son.
 He graduated from the Vilna Rabbinical Seminary with a teacher's diploma in 1867, and returned to Suvalk, where he was appointed secretary of the community and teacher.
 He began studies at the Technological Institute of St. Petersburg in 1870.
 There, Lieberman joined a revolutionary student circle and became acquainted with the subversive literature that had arrived in Russia from abroad.

 Financial woes led him to return to Vilna in 1874, where he worked at the Dvigatel insurance company and in draftsmanship, and soon became a leading figure in an underground circle of Jewish socialists in that city.
 That same year he published a fictional satire entitled 'The Crux of the Matter' in Peretz Smolenskin's Hebrew journal Ha-Shaḥar ('The Dawn').
 The Vilna secret police issued a warrant for his arrest in July 1875; Lieberman managed to escape, and settled in London in August after brief stays in Königsberg and Berlin.